scylladb/scylladb/HACKING.md

 Running `./install-dependencies.sh` (as root) installs the appropriate packages based on your Linux distribution.

+On Ubuntu and Debian based Linux distributions, some packages required to build Scylla are missing in the official upstream:

+- libthrift-dev and libthrift, version 0.9 or 0.10 (0.11 won't work)
+- antlr3-c++-dev

+Try running ```sudo ./scripts/scylla_current_repo``` to add Scylla upstream, and get the missing packages from it.

 ### Build system

 **Note**: Compiling Scylla requires, conservatively, 2 GB of memory per native